onepub-dev/nginx-le/cli/README.md

 Nginx-LE ships as a Docker image which you can use with Docker or Docker Compose.

-You can also use Nginx-LE cli tooling which allows you to configure and build Nginx-LE containers in a couple of seconds.
+You can optionally use Nginx-LE cli tooling which allows you to configure and build Nginx-LE containers in a couple of seconds.

-Nginx-LE is suitable for production systems, internal infrastucture and even when a developer needs a web server on their local machine.
+Nginx-LE is suitable for production systems, internal infrastructure and even when a developer needs a web server on their local machine.

-This documenation tends to use the terms LetsEncrypt and Certbot somewhat interchangably.
+This documentation tends to use the terms LetsEncrypt and Certbot somewhat interchangeably.

 Nginx-LE supports both public facing web servers and private (internal) web servers such as those used by individual developers.

 The key advantages of Nginx-LE are:
-* automatical certificate acquisition and renewal
+* automatic certificate acquisition and renewal
 * no down time when renewing certificates
 * for Public facing servers, works with any DNS server
 * support for wildcard certificates
 * makes it easy for a developer to acquire a live certificate.

 # Prerequisites
-To obtain a Lets Encrypt certificate you must have a public DNS record for you host.
+To obtain a Lets Encrypt certificate you must have a public DNS record for your host.

-For a production web server this isn't a problem as it will already meet the pre-requisities.
+For a production web server this isn't a problem as it will already meet the prerequisites.

-For an internal private web server such as those used for running internal infrastructure or an individual develoers PC this can be a little tricker.
+For an internal private web server such as those used for running internal infrastructure or an individual developers PC this can be a little tricker.

 For a private web server you will still need to create a public DNS A record.

-For a private web server we need to do DNS authentication which means that you need to be using a DNS provider on list of DNS providers that Nginx-LE supports.
+For a private web server we need to do DNS authentication which means that you need to be using a DNS provider from list of DNS providers that Nginx-LE supports.

-The simpliest way to do this is to acquire the cheapest domain name that you can find.
+The simplest way to do this is to acquire the cheapest domain name that you can find.
 Host the domain name with Cloudflare (host is free for the volumes involved).

-For each developer or internal webserver create a DNS A record.
+For each developer or internal web server create a DNS A record.
 The IP address you use in the DNS A record does NOT have to be a public IP address.
 You can just use any private IP address.
 I would suggest that you don't use any of your real internal ip addresses to avoid exposing information about your internal network.

 Now that you have a DNS A record are ready to acquire live certificates.

 ## Automatic renewal

-Nginx-LE supports the automatical renewal of both Public and  Private Web Servers.
+Nginx-LE supports the automatic renewal of both Public and  Private Web Servers.

 ## No down time.
 Nginx-LE is able to renew a certificate WITHOUT taking your web server offline.